ljlclark/LJCPHPProjects/GenDoc/DocDataLib/ReadMeDocDataLib.txt

 This project contains classes to generate DocData XML.

-DocData XML data is generated from the PHP source files.
+DocData XML is generated from the PHP source files.

 The DocData XML is intended to contain the XML Comments based on the PHP file structure of Classes, Methods and Properties.